MARACOOS in New York

 New York Bight

-regional economy.
-According to the 2015 NOAA Fisheries Economics of the US Report, the commercial seafood industry in New York and New Jersey contributed over $11 billion in sales, $2 billion in income, and 71,000 jobs to the regional
+NOAA Fisheries Economics of the United States Report, the commercial seafood industry in New York and New Jersey contributed over $22 billion in sales, $4.5 billion in income, and 142,000 jobs to the regional economy, underscoring the economic value of sustainable ocean resources.

 Featured New York Bight Data Tools